 GoDaddy is the big brand in the website services industry.
-They run the big Super Bowl ads and have a ubiquitous presence across TV and the Internet.
+They run the big Super Bowl ads and have a ubiquitous presence on TV and the Internet.
 They started (and still primarily are) as a domain registrar, but have expanded to a range of complementary product lines including hosting, email, web storage – and even bookkeeping.

 With a CEO change in 2013, they began to move away from their edgy & sales-focused reputation (or, rather, sexist and hard-upsell) reputation toward a reputation of being a one-stop shop.
-I’ve reviewed their domain services and builder product before, but this comparison will look specifically at their Linux hosting product.
+I’ve reviewed their domain services and website builder product before, but this comparison will look specifically at their Linux hosting product.

 SiteGround has been around for a while – though they have only recently started their rapid growth.
 They are one of the few independently owned hosting companies left (ie, not owned by Endurance or GoDaddy).
 They are based in Bulgaria but have cultivated an excellent global reputation with data centers in every major region and industry conference sponsorships around the globe.

 Like I mentioned in my SiteGround review – they have a heavy focus on support and cutting-edge developer features (like staging & one-click SSL).
 They have some complementary products, but their bread and butter are hosting products.